 The responsibilities of the compliance officer include registering any changes in registered particulars of the LLP, keeping and maintaining registers and records of the LLP, advising the partners to ensure compliance with LLP law and lodging an annual declaration with the Registrar.

-No, it is not compulsory but it is highly recommended to have one.
+It is highly recommended to have one.
+Even some banks might require it in order for you to open a bank account.
 In the absence of a written partnership agreement, the Second Schedule of the LLP Act 2012 shall apply.

 No, you have to voluntarily wind up the LLP and after that, incorporate a new company.